nuxeo-sandbox/marketplace-nuxeo-dam-dashboard/dam-dashboard-plugin/README.md

 # Deploying

-It is recommended to deploy the marketplace package.
+It is recommended to deploy the Nuxeo Package.
 But the plug-in may be installed directly as well.

 Copy JAR file into `$NUXEO_HOME/nxserver/plugins/`.